dini-ag-kim/avram/specification.md

 - either a **rule identifier**, being an IRI reference that MUST NOT be equal to names of [validation rules](#validation-rules),

-- or a JSON object
+- or a JSON object with arbitrary contents.
+The object SHOULD include a key `class` having an IRI reference as value to specify the kind of rule.

 ##### Example